One of the main questions I see asked around the Blogger/Creator forums is:

 Last year, I gave a panel talk on how to pitch to brands, and it quickly became the most highly engaged presentation of the day.
 It seems a lot of bloggers have the drive to want to work with brands but don’t really know where to begin, so here we go!

 Before you start on the logistics, it’s important to think about value.
-For a brand partnership to be successful and worthwhile you must add value to the brand and the brand must add value to your blog.
+For a brand partnership to be successful and worthwhile you must add value to the brand and the brand must add value to your channels.

 Please don’t pitch to a brand just to ‘get free stuff’.
 You are a professional looking to establish a working relationship – if you want free samples, head to the N07 counter in Boots, not to a brand PR’s inbox.